redisson/redisson/docs/configuration.md

 Supports multiple Valkey or Redis Sentinel setups with active-passive data replication.

-Replication of primary Sentinel deployment with secondary Sentinel deployments is managed by `replicationMode` setting.
-First sentinel host belongs to the active Sentinel setup and others to Passive Sentinel Setups.
+Replication of the primary Sentinel deployment with secondary Sentinel deployments is managed by `replicationMode` setting.
+The first address in the list of specified addresses in the configuration is the primary Sentinel deployment, and the others are secondary Sentinel deployments.

 Programmatic config example:
 ```java